AlexanderHoughtonCA/moviebrain/README.md

 ### Run Locally
-Start each microservice individually, from its containers/webserver folder:
+Start each microservice individually, in a separate terminal or tab, from its containers/webserver folder:
 ```
 node ./index.js
 ```